samof76/gorouter/docs/troubleshoot.md

 1. Gorouter
 1. Backend (Application/Internal component)

-To narrow down the scope of this post lets assume Load Balancer, Client network are good citizens.
+For this post lets assume Load Balancer and Client network are good citizens to focus our discussion.

 #### Delay caused by application